 In your daily work, sometimes, you need to select some employees randomly from a long list names as the lucky names.
 In Excel, how could you randomly select some names for making lucky draw?
 This article, I will talk about some useful methods to deal with this job in Excel.

-Select random names for making lucky names in Excel
+Extract random names for making lucky draw with formula

 For example, I want to extract any 3 names from the name list, the following long formula can help you, please do as this: